saxix/django-smart-admin/README.rst

 SmartAdmin is a set of small Django Admin utilities that aims to remove some of the common annoying configuration issues:

+It is not intended to be a fully replacement of the official Admin, but only offers a set of mixin/utilities the often (at least for me) need to be copy/paste in each project.

 Bonus
 -----
 - easily group models by context instead by app